 The Taste of Portugal

 One of the first really comprehensive Portuguese cookbooks in English several editions have since been published and it is still going strong.
-Edite was born in Portugal, but has spent most of her life living in Portugal where she worked for the media.
+Edite was born in Portugal, but has spent most of her life living in England where she worked for the media.

 In this authoritative book Edite includes traditional Portuguese recipes to suit all tastes and occasions.
 She gives a wonderfully rounded picture of Portuguese cuisine including recipes suitable for vegetarians.
 She also adds some interesting background information and commentry that put the food into its historical and cultural context.
 So even if you do not dash immediately into the kitchen to cook Portuguese style, the book will provide a good read.

 My Lisbon: A Cookbook from Portugal’s City of Light

 This has to be one of the best Portuguese cookbooks, written by one of Portugal’s most famous chefs, Nuno Mendes.
 He was born in Lisbon and grew up with a passion for travel and food cultures.
 He has trianed and worked in some of the best kitchens in the world.
 In this book he goes back to his roots and celebrates the cuisine that first inspired him.
 He invites you to experience his favourite places and the amazing food you will discover there.